History of Tim Hardaway Jr. in Timeline

 In 2009, Tim Hardaway Jr. was a first team All-City selection.

-On December 23, 2010, against Bryant University, Tim Hardaway Jr.'s team tied its December 13, 2008, single-game school record of 16 three-point field goals made, with Hardaway contributing 4 three-point shots.
-It was Hardaway's first 20-point game.
+On December 23, 2010, Tim Hardaway Jr. and the team tied the December 13, 2008 single-game school record of 16 three-point field goals made against Bryant University.
+Hardaway scored his first 20-point game.

 During the 2010-11 NCAA Division I men's basketball season, Tim Hardaway Jr. earned four Big Ten Conference Freshman of the Week awards.

-In 2010, Tim Hardaway Jr. began his college basketball career in the starting lineup for the Michigan Wolverines against South Carolina Upstate.
-He led the team in scoring with 19 points, but soon after went into a shooting slump.
+In 2010, Tim Hardaway Jr. started in the lineup for the 2010–11 Wolverines and led the team in scoring in his first career game with 19 points.

-From June 30 to July 10, 2011 Tim Hardaway competed as part of Team USA in the 2011 FIBA U19 World Championships in Latvia.
+From June 30 to July 10, 2011, Tim Hardaway Jr. competed as a member of Team USA in the 2011 FIBA U19 World Championships in Latvia after being selected to the team following tryouts.

 As a sophomore in 2011, Tim Hardaway Jr. was a preseason top 50 watchlist selection for the John R. Wooden Award and the Naismith College Player of the Year.